Nurettin Korkmaz

-Nurettin Korkmaz (born 27 February 2002) is a Turkish professional footballer who plays as a winger for the Turkish club Kayserispor in the Süper Lig.
+Nurettin Korkmaz (born 27 June 2002) is a Turkish professional footballer who plays as a winger for Kayserispor.

 Professional career

 On 23 February 2019, Korkmaz signed a 2.5 year contract with his youth club Kayserispor.
 Korkmaz made his professional debut for Kayserispor in a 2-2 Süper Lig away game against Akhisarspor on 19 May 2019.

 He made his Turkey U18 debut against Lithuania U18.